adriaan-vd-graaf/genome_integration/docs/source/index.rst

 ``genome_integration`` is the library and ``./mr_link/`` has the programs for an implementation of MR-link.

-For more information please read our upcoming publication

 For more information please read our `preprint <https://www.biorxiv.org/content/10.1101/671537v1>`_